 The parent or guardian for a student signs and has notarized at a Bay Haven or North Bay Haven school a letter (see attached authorized student pick up form) giving the names of those individuals who have permission to pick up a K – grade 3 student from a Neighborhood Bus Stop.
 Please note: Those listed on the notarized pickup letter must show their driver’s license or another form of acceptable I.D. to the driver before the child is released to their care.
 The legal parent or guardian shall meet the bus at the Neighborhood Bus Stop and identify for the driver those eligible to pick up their student.

 All Bay Haven Transportation buses are fully certified through the State of Florida and all drivers are fully certified and tested the same as those individuals who drive for any public school district in the State of Florida.
 We have an excellent team driving our students.
-We are proud of them.

 What are my responsibilities as a parent?